faltiska/Matcha-TTS-24k/README.md

 - Switched to the Super-MAS monotonic_align implementation (you can find it in GitHub)
 - Found a series of other performance improvements
 - Implemented a Dynamic Data Loader that reduces the VRAM wasted on padding a lot
-- Made changes to get the model to compile ofr training, but since using the dynamic data loader, it does not help
+- Made changes to get the model to compile for training, it speeds up training by 20%
 - Made changes to get the model to compile for inference, it improves synthesis time 3x
-- Added two smarter Duration Predictor models
+- Made the Duration Predictor model smarter; changed the input to the Predictor to be just the phoneme embeddings (not the Encoder output)
+- Introduced a revolutionary method of phonemization, which helped the Encoder represent coarticulation sounds much, much better than the blunt "separators everywhere" scheme.
+- Introduced a revolutionary method of running the Encoder and MAS in high resolution while the Decoder and the vocoder still run at the normal resolution; this improved MAS a LOT.
+- Changed the loss computation function for prior and duration to Huber which reduced the train-to-validate gap; added an offset to the durations before duration loss computation to shift the value into the more linear part of the log graph, which improved Duration Predictor's ability to learn by a LOT.

 # PyTorch stuff